Anterior Cruciate Ligament (ACL) injuries and footballers, the facts.

 Ice packs can be applied for periods of twenty minutes every couple of hours (never apply ice directly to the skin as it can cause an ice burn) to relieve pain and reduce bleeding within the tissue.

 Once the initial treatment for the swollen knee has taken effect, a diagnosis can be made.
-This may be done with the medical personnel performing stress tests on the knee ligaments - the degree of laxity within the joint will allow the physician to estimate the degree of damage.
+This may be done with the medical personnel performing stress tests on the knee ligaments - the degree of laxity [looseness] within the joint allows the physician to estimate how much damage has happened.

 If there is any doubt, or to confirm the clinical tests, the patient is sent for further investigations.
-Most commonly an MRI scan is used to determine the severity of a knee injury.
+Most commonly an MRI scan is used to check the seriousness of the knee injury.

-However, in some cases, the MRI scan may not give a clear picture of the damage and it may be necessary to survey the joint with an arthroscope.
+However, in some cases, the MRI scan may not give a clear picture of the damage and it may be necessary to survey the joint with an arthroscope [camera inside the knee joint].
 The combination of these findings allows the orthopaedic consultant to build a picture of the extent of the damage.

 The treatment of the ACL injury depends on the severity of the injury and the subsequent functional impairment, the age of the patient and their level of sporting activity.

-If the diagnosis reveals only a partial tear of some of the fibres of the ACL, and there is minimal instability, then physiotherapy sessions and a knee brace are usually sufficient.
+If the diagnosis reveals only a partial tear of some of the fibres of the ACL, and there is minimal instability, then physiotherapy sessions and a knee brace can be sufficient.

 In the case of individuals who are involved in a high level of sport where a degree of instability is functionally unacceptable, ACL reconstruction knee surgery is the surest way to restore normal function.